narlock/Kaizen/README.md

 - Save your journal entry by pressing the 'Save Entry' button!
 Note: you *must* hit 'Save Entry' for your journal entries to save.
 - View previous journal entries by pressing the 'Previous Entry' button!
 - To get back to the present journal entries, press the 'Following Entry' button.
+- Toggle 'How was your day' question in Settings.
+- 2/4 Prompt Modes
+- Customizable Prompt Headers.

 ### **Home Widgets**
 - Have all of your productivity tools in one place.